 holding this time period up

-thinking the last two choice of words in his sentence were a bit odd.
+considering the last two words in his sentence a bit odd.

-out, so mesmerized by Theresa that he wasn't even able to think straight, wasn't capable of even keeping a big secret like that.
+out, so mesmerized by Theresa -- unable to even think straight,

+incapable of keeping a big secret like that.

 Stephanie squeezed her eyes shut, immediately becoming aware

-of the severity of the huge verbal blunder.
-Meanwhile, Theresa was
+of the severity of his huge verbal blunder.
+Meanwhile, Theresa looked

-looking at Leonard with a shocked expression of her own.
-But then, it clicked with her: their clothing coupled with Leonard's claim lent a certain
+at Leonard with a shocked expression of her own.
+But then, it clicked

+in her mind: their clothing coupled with Leonard's claim lent a certain

-level of credence to the idea of them being from another
+level of credence to the idea; could they actually hail from another

 possibility, she thought.
 Her eyes narrowed again.
 They looked over

-Stephanie again, as if she was expecting her to explain Len's bizarre
+Stephanie again, as if she expected her to explain Len's bizarre

 the year 2019; yeah, that's what he means," said Stephanie nervously,